Ingredients

 - Add wet ingredients to dry ingredients.
 Mix only until all dry ingredients are moistened.
 Do not over mix.
 There should be some small lumps in the batter.

-- Cook over medium heat on a greased (butter or pan spray) heated skillet.
+- Cook over medium to medium-high heat on a greased (butter or pan spray) heated skillet.
 Cook hotcake on first side for 2-3 minutes or until several bubbles begin to surface on uncooked side.

 - Flip and cook for an additional 1-2 minutes.
 Hotcake is done when both sides are golden brown and batter is cooked through.